GoogleCloudPlatform/webapp2/docs/index.rst

 Requirements
 ------------
-webapp2 is compatible with Python 2.5, 2.6 and 2.7.
+webapp2 is compatible with Python 2.5 and superior.
+No Python 3 yet.

-`WebOb <http://docs.webob.org/>`_ is the only library required for the core functionality.
+`WebOb`_ is the only library required for the core functionality.

 Modules from webapp2_extras may require additional libraries, as indicated in their docs.